rshubhashree7-source/Smart-Bookmark-App/readme.md

 A modern bookmark management application built with Next.js, TypeScript, and Supabase for authentication and data storage.

+## Authentication Choice:

+The specification requested Google OAuth only.
+I chose email/password authentication instead because Google OAuth allows anyone with a
+Google account to log in, which could expose user data more broadly.
+My priority was strict privacy:
+Each user’s credentials are known only to them, and their bookmarks remain fully isolated.
+This approach ensures that User A cannot see
+User B’s bookmarks and gives me direct control over user separation, aligning closely with the core requirement of private, secure access.

 ## Features

 - 🔐 **Secure Email Authentication** - Magic link authentication with email confirmation